felipegerhardt/kinematics-of-a-space-robot/README.md

 <br />

-This repository aims to perform numerical simulations of a simplificated version of a robot arm under different gravity conditions.
+This repository aims to perform numerical simulations of a simplificated version of a robot arm performing one specific movement under different gravity conditions.
 In adittion, the energy consumption is compared for all cases.
 The following Python open source libraries were assessed to perform the simulations:

 - SymPy for symbolic mathematics;
 - Scipy for scientific computing;